-In Kauha'aha'a's two seasons at Utah, the Utes have ranked among the top 25 in the country in rush defense, finishing 20th in 2011 (113.5 ypg.) and 23rd this past season (128.2 ypg.).
+In Kauha'aha'a's two seasons at Utah, the Utes ranked among the top 25 in the country in rushing defense, finishing 20th in 2011 (113.5 ypg.) and 23rd in 2012 (128.2 ypg.).

-In 2011, Kauha'aha'a's first as Utah's defensive line coach, he produced two first-team All-Pac-12 players, a Morris Award winner and a bowl MVP.
+In 2011, Kauha'aha'a's first season as Utah's defensive line coach, he produced two first-team All-Pac-12 players, a Morris Award winner and a bowl MVP.

-Before joining his alma mater's staff, the former Ute defensive end was a member of Gary Andersen's first staff at Utah State, spending the 2009-10 seasons as USU's defensive line coach.
+Before joining his alma mater's staff, the former Ute defensive end was a member of Gary Andersen's first staff at Utah State, spending the 2009 and 2010 seasons as USU's defensive line coach.
 He worked in the same capacity at Weber State from 2005-09, helping the Wildcats to a share of the 2008 Big Sky Conference title.
 Weber advanced to the quarterfinals of the 2008 Football Championship Subdivision playoffs.

 At Weber State, Kauha'aha'a coached FCS first-team All-America defensive end Brady Fosmark, also a first-team All-Big Sky pick along with defensive tackle Shane Barkdull.

 Kauha'aha'a got his coaching start in his hometown of Maui, Hawaii, at Baldwin High School.
 There, he posted a 25-5-2 record in three seasons, winning two Maui Interscholastic League championships.
 His teams ranked in the top five in the state all three seasons.
 Baldwin High's Kaluka Maiava went on to play for USC and is now with the Cleveland Browns.